paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 blocked a peer.
 For valid disputes, incoming requests can become bursty.
 On the other hand we will also be very quick in processing them.
 A channel size of 100 requests seems plenty and should be able to handle bursts adequately.

+### Import Performance Considerations

+The dispute coordinator is not optimized for importing votes individually and will expose very bad import performance in that case.
+Therefore we will batch together votes over some time and import votes in batches.

+To trigger participation immediately, we will always import the very first message for a candidate immediately, but we will keep a record that we have started an import for that candidate and will batch up more votes for that candidate over some time and then import them all at once.

+If we ignore duplicate votes, even if imports keep trickling in - it is bounded, because at some point all validators have voted.

 ### Node Startup